DuendeInexistente/Cirque/ShortStories.md

 Water flows.

-Fish swim under my shack, some of them chasing other ones.m— long, flexible, an eel dashes like a clay arrow after a carp, itself chased by a foal-sized, dense mass… an urban dolphin.
+Fish swim under my shack, some of them chasing other ones— long, flexible, an eel dashes like a clay arrow after a carp, itself chased by a foal-sized, dense mass… an urban dolphin.
 The threefold hunt whirls like circles of light within my awareness of the water—

 Big.